Skip to main content

 Introduction

 This post provides some pointers for planning and leading bike rides.
-In no way does this replace formal training though it can be used as an aide memoir or a way of troubleshooting the Let's Ride system, especially when getting started.
+In no way does this replace formal training though it can be used as an aide memoir or a way of troubleshooting the Let's Ride system (as of 2026), especially when getting started.

 Image by Freepik